List of YuYu Hakusho characters: Team Fractured Fairy Tales

 Team Fractured Fairy Tales (裏御伽, Uraotogi) fights Team Urameshi in the semifinals of the Dark Tournament.
-Composed of fighters gathered together by Suzuki, who furnished them with weapons he created, their names, appearances and powers are derived from myths in Japanese folklore.
-The matches are decided by rolling dice, with Hiei initially filling in for both Yusuke and the Masked Fighter (Genkai), while the latter gives Yusuke the final test as her student.
+Composed of fighters gathered together by Suzuki, who furnished them with weapons he created, their names, appearances, and powers are derived from myths in Japanese folklore.
+The matches are decided by rolling the dice, with Hiei initially filling in for both Yusuke and the Masked Fighter (Genkai), while the latter gives Yusuke the final test as her student.

 Evil Kintaro

 Evil Kintaro (魔金太郎, Makintarō), a parody of Kintarō, is a demon who can turn his hand into an ax.
 Hiei quickly kills him with his swordsmanship.

 Poison Peach Boy

 Poison Peach Boy (黒桃太郎, Kuro Momotarō), a parody of Momotarō, is a demon who can make himself impervious to any attack his body has experienced by absorbing his Millet Dumplings.
 These dumplings also transform his body, giving it simian, avian, or canine characteristics, but he is killed by Hiei.